lainio/err2/README.md

 ##### `err2.StackTraceWriter` is obsolete.

 Use new Tracer API and functions like `err2.SetErrorTracer` and `err2.SetPanicTracer`.
-These functions are thread safe so e.g. automatic race detector, `-race` flag, doesn't give false positive results.
+These functions are thread-safe, so, e.g., automatic race detector, `-race` flag, doesn't give false positive results.

 To update your repos follow these guidelines: